 Today we have exchange-traded funds you can invest in, like Van Eck Vectors Agribusiness fund (NYSEARCA: MOO) or the Investco DB Agriculture Fund.

 These funds invest in agricultural commodity futures.
 Other funds like these invest in different agricultural enterprises, giving you a diversified agriculture portfolio with a single investment.

 Your options are many for investing in farmlands.
 For instance, AcreTrader allows you to buy shares in farmlands, while crowdfunding sites like Harvest Returns, Farm Together, and FarmFundr connect you to agric businesses in need of funding for returns.

 There are loads of other alternatives out there, for example;

 - Equity Funds

 The list is endless.
 You only need to choose what works for you.
-You need to know how to diversify your investments, so you don’t experience downtime on your portfolio.
+You need to know how to diversify your investments to not experience downtime on your portfolio.